thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/bIqxevs.png)

-As you can see, the `movies` table has the above columns.
+As you can see, the `movies` table has a handful of columns.
 Each column must contain data that matches a particular data type.
+Here's a brief overview of the most common PostgreSQL data types.

 | Name                                 | Storage Size | Description                               | Range                          |
 |--------------------------------------|--------------|-------------------------------------------|--------------------------------|